bpwhite/bioinformatics-toolbox/README.txt

 	readable format.
 	6. seq_rename_fasta_from_list.pl - Renames the ID's of a Fasta file based on a list.
+	7. seq_codon_translate.pl - Translate from a protein alignment back to a nucleotide alignment.
+Input is a protein alignment and the original, unaligned nucleotide sequences.
+	8. seq_convert_genbank.pl - Downloads most genbank info, including nucleotide
+	sequence, for a list of target taxa from NCBI.
 VI.
 Simulations
 	1. sim_replicators.pl - Particle physics simulator of basic biomolecules